SPF, DKIM, DMARC Setup Guide for Google Workspace

 - Generate a new SPF Record by authorizing Google

 3. Update your DNS TXT Record for SPF at your DNS provider (We will show examples with GoDaddy and Cloudflare)

 Important Note: Make sure you don’t create multiple SPF TXT records on one domain.
 If you do, SPF will return a PermError.

-If you are using multiple IPs, ESPs, Third-Party services for your various email strategies, you should include them in a single SPF Record.
+If you’re using multiple IPs, ESPs, and third-party services for your various email strategies, you should include them in a single SPF Record.

 E.g v=spf1 ip4:184.108.40.206 include:_spf.google.com include:thirdpartyservice.com ~all

 1. In the Google Admin Console (at admin.google.com)